How to install a motion sensor light switch {DIY}

 Motion Sensor Light Switch Directions

-Step 1: Shut off the electrical breaker at the electrical panel.
+Step 1: Turn off power at the electrical panel

 The install directions with the motion sensor light provide detailed instructions on how to set and adjust the motion timer/sensitivity levels.